Corvus Consort (vocal ensemble) with Fenella Humphreys (violin)

-Corvus Consort presents a fascinating exploration of composers’ responses to the poetry of 17th-century English metaphysical poet George Herbert (1593-1633).
-Through a sumptuous selection of choral music by Judith Weir, Alec Roth, Roxanna Panufnik, James MacMillan and more, the musicians reveal how George Herbert’s words have provided inspiration to a whole generation of composers.
+Corvus Consort, in collaboration with the acclaimed violinist Fenella Humphreys, presents a fascinating exploration of composers’ responses to the poetry of 17th-century English metaphysical poet George Herbert (1593-1633).
+Through a sumptuous selection of choral music by Judith Weir, Alec Roth, James MacMillan and more, the musicians reveal how George Herbert’s words have provided inspiration to a whole generation of composers.
+The performance can include readings of the George Herbert’s words, nestled within the sung settings of his poetry.

 Judith Weir: Love bade me welcome |